gridbugs/gridbugs.org/content/blog/fixing-my-old-os-assignment-with-machine-code-hacks/index.md

 load -r -v -b 0x00100000 -h 192.168.168.1 bootimg.bin;go
 ```

-I don't remember interacting with RedBoot as a student, so presumably that boot
+I don't remember interacting with RedBoot as a student, this command must have
-script would cause our project to boot.
-That script would have been set up by
+once caused our OS project to start running.
+That script would have been set up by the
-the people running the OS course; it would be different or absent on a brand new slug.
+people running the OS course; it would be different or absent on a brand new
+slug.

 The line above is also interesting:
 ```